Illumina/canvas/README.md

 Run instructions
 ------------------

-Canvas can be run on a variety of sequencing input.
+Canvas can be run on a variety of sequencing inputs.
 See the help information from the Canvas.exe command line executable for the supported workflows and required input files:

 $Canvas.exe --help
 Canvas 1.3.4.0 Copyright c Illumina 2015